Internal 1-topoi in 2-topoi: Abstract

 \section{Abstract}

-We further develop Weber's notion of elementary 2-topos from \cite{weber-2-toposes} by proposing certain new axioms.
+We further develop the notion of elementary 2-topos, introduced by Weber, by proposing certain new axioms.
 We show that in a 2-category $\CC$ satisfying these axioms, the ``discrete opfibration (DOF) classifier'' $\s$ is always an internal elementary 1-topos, in an appropriate sense.
 The axioms introduced for this purpose are closure conditions on the DOFs having ``$\s$-small fibres''.
 Among these closure conditions, the most interesting one asserts that a certain DOF, analogous to the ``subset fibration'' over $\Set$, has small fibres.

 The remaining new axioms concern ``groupoidal'' objects in a 2-category, which are seen to play a significant role in the general theory.
 We prove two results to the effect that a 2-category $\CC$ satisfying these axioms is ``determined by'' its groupoidal objects: the first shows that $\CC$ is equivalent to a 2-category of internal categories built out of groupoidal objects, and the second shows that the groupoidal objects are \emph{dense} in $\CC$.